 They’re expected to bring with them a broad set of skills, with most having already worked across the entire finance function, often in operational finance roles at divisional or regional level.
 Instead of being able to delegate to their finance teams, PE CFOs have to be comfortable operating with fewer resources and absorbing more tasks themselves.
 CFOs who succeed in the private equity world – like their CEO counterparts – will be individuals who relish pressure.

-Our team has decades of experience in the PE space.
+With decades of experience, our team understands the unique challenges and opportunities that abound in the world of private equity.
+We specialise in identifying forward-thinking executives who possess the agility, collaboration, and sense of urgency required to thrive in this fast-paced environment.
 We’ve worked with multiple CEOs and CFOs, helping them to navigate the transition and find portfolio company roles where they’ll excel – as value creators and as individuals on a fast-track to stellar careers outside the public marketplace.

 It’s not a world that suits everyone.
 But for leaders with the right qualities, it’s a life-changing move.